Make the most of your semester abroad.

 Coursework for College Study Abroad Programs

-Building on Dragons 25+ years of implementing experiential and cross-cultural educational programs, College Study Abroad Programs offer students the opportunity to complete one semester of coursework while also developing essential language competence, regional knowledge, research experience, and intercultural understanding.
-College Study Abroad students enroll in 12-16 semester credits, depending on personal preference and home school requirements.
-We typically offer four courses (4 credits each) during the semester, with offerings varying based on student interest and faculty availability.
-These academic offerings have been carefully designed with the support of our School of Record.
-Included below is a overview of possible course options.
+Building on Dragons 25+ years of implementing experiential and cross-cultural educational programs, College Study Abroad Programs offer students the opportunity to earn academic credit while also developing essential language competence, regional knowledge, research experience, and intercultural understanding.
+College Study Abroad students enroll in 12–16 credits (semester) or 4 credits (summer), depending on personal preference and home school requirements.

 This course provides students with a background in regional history and politics that is specific to each host country.
 Course topics may include modern history, social issues, vulnerable populations, religious traditions, and/or human rights.